30 steps towards company citizenship for the smaller business

 - Encourage team work on charity projects and reap the reward in the workplace.

 - Don’t be prejudiced against employing ex-offenders; don’t ask job applicants to confess to criminal records (without good reason).
 Take advice, but remember that ex-offenders can be very loyal and appreciative of the confidence you show in them.
-(The same goes for people leaving care or even the armed forces, or with mental health problems).
+(The same goes for people leaving care or the armed forces, or with mental health problems or learning difficulties).

 - Similarly, your company structure and procedures shouldn’t avoidably discriminate against employees (or customers) with disabilities, children, different lifestyles or caring responsibilities at home.
+The Gender Pay Gap is an example of this (see note below).
 Happier employees and customers are better employees and customers!

-- Help your staff develop their skills through voluntary activity in the community; skilled volunteering generally takes less of your valuable time and helps staff learn in different contexts
+- Help your staff develop their skills through skilled volunteering in the community.
+Skilled volunteering generally takes less of your valuable time than unskilled or time volunteering and helps staff learn new skills in different contexts

 - For employees on low pay the Living Wage provides a more realistic basic living standard than the legal minimum wage – and could reduce your staff’s dependence on benefits or even on foodbanks.
+The Living Wage boosts employee engagement (and thus productivity) too!
 And give equal pay for work of equal value.

 - Do you do any in-house training which might benefit someone from a local charity to join?